DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/Workloads/CreateDaemonSetByImage.md

      After entering the information as follows, click `Confirm`.

      - Container Name: Enter a name for the newly created container.
 Please enter a string of 4 to 63 characters, which can contain lowercase English letters, numbers and dashes (-), and start with a lowercase English letter and end with a lowercase English letter or number.
 For example nginx-01.
-     - Container image: The name of the image selected from the image warehouse, and manual input of the image name is also supported (the name must be an existing image name in the image warehouse, otherwise it will not be available).
+     - Container image: The name of the image selected from the image registry, and manual input of the image name is also supported (the name must be an existing image name in the image registry, otherwise it will not be available).
 For example nginx.
      - Update policy: When the container is updated, the image pull policy.
 After it is enabled, the workload will pull the image again every time it is restarted/upgraded, otherwise it will only pull the image when there is no image with the same name and version on the node.
-Default: Always pull mirrors.
+Default: Always pull images.
      - Privileged container: By default, the container cannot access any device on the host.
 After enabling the privileged container, the container can access all devices on the host and enjoy all the permissions of the running process on the host.
 Enabled by default.
      - CPU Quotas: Minimum and maximum usage of container CPU resources.
 Requests: The minimum CPU value that the container needs to use.
 Limit: The maximum CPU allowed to be used by the container.
 It is recommended to set the upper limit of the container quota to avoid system failure caused by excessive container resources.
 Default is 0.25, 0.25.
      - Memory quota: The minimum and maximum usage of container memory resources.
 Application: The minimum memory value that the container needs to use.
 Limit: The maximum amount of memory the container is allowed to use.
 It is recommended to set the upper limit of the container quota to avoid system failure caused by excessive container resources.
 The default is 512 MB, 512 MB.